 A narcissists Reality to them is a reality, and they do not care for others opinions.
 Narcissist beliefs are, they are better and more important than all others.
 They will seek to destroy those who don’t conform to their demands.

-Gaslighting, this is an insidious form of mental torture, slowly designed to brainwash you over some time, not to be able to get to grips with reality, to confuse your state of mind, to leave you feeling crazy, anxious, lonely, depressed.
+Gaslighting is an insidious form of mental torture, slowly designed to brainwash you over some time, not to be able to get to grips with reality, to confuse your state of mind, to leave you feeling crazy, anxious, lonely, depressed.

 Narcissistic people use this to keep you trapped and to keep you hooked on them, to go to them for those reality checks.

 Human needs.
-As Tony Robbins said anything you do, any actions, feelings or emotions that meet three of your human needs, either, negatively, neutrality or positivity and you will become addicted.
+As Tony Robbins said, anything you do, any actions, feelings or emotions that meet three of your human needs, either negatively, neutrality or positivity and you will become addicted.
 These are a certainty.
 You’re certain you’re in a relationship, uncertainty, you never know what’s happening next, significance, you are usually doing all you can to provide and help them, contribution, you give all of yourself to them and trying to make the relationship work, growth, temporary when you get it right, the relationship goes well.
 Those false promises from the narcissist have you believing they will change, and your dreams will come true.
-Love and connection, when they play nice, you feel loved, due to your empathy, attachment system and object consistency, you feel genuinely connected to them.
+Love and connection, when they play nice, you feel loved.
+Due to your empathy, attachment system and object consistency, you feel genuinely connected to them.

 Narcissistic people fill their human needs in a negative, quick fix and sometimes violent ways.
 They feel significant, certainty and connection when they are threatening others.

 Even if we were around a narcissist where those around us sensed something wasn’t quite right with them, told us to leave.
-As we could see the good side of the narcissistic person, now it could very well be the gaslighting and blame-shifting that makes us blame us.
+As we could see the good side of the narcissistic person, now it could very well be the gaslighting and blame-shifting that makes us blame ourselves.
 Still, we are aware and open to our own insecurities, vulnerabilities, faults and flaws, as we understand that we are not perfect as most of us are all imperfectly perfect in our own right, we simply care for others want to help those, want to understand more about them, don’t want to quit, until we’ve exhausted every single option to change, then and only then can we walk away and bolt the door shut to the past.
 Begin to learn more about ourselves, within ourselves of who we are, who we want to be, what makes us work, what makes us and others do what they do, feel how they feel, care on a deep level and learn to help ourselves first then those who want to be helped, and walk away from those who just seek to destroy others.

 Now is the time to work on you, believe in you, you are worthy, you are special, you are loving, you are kind, you do deserve so much better, someone who is willing to try all they can to help these people, to hurt even though they know it’s time to walk away, to develop themselves and to learn, to let go of the past, to be able to look into it and understand it and move forward without regrets, you did all you could at those times with good intentions with the knowledge you had.
 You have